kubeshop/testkube/docs/installing.md

 | api-server.storage.accessKey       | yes         | minio123                             |
 | api-server.storage.scrapperEnabled | yes         | true                                 |

->For more configuration parameters of `MongoDB` chart please look here:
+>For more configuration parameters of `MongoDB` chart please visit:
 <https://github.com/bitnami/charts/tree/master/bitnami/mongodb#parameters>

-## Uninstall `testkube`
+## **Uninstall Testkube**

-You can uninstall Testkube using the uninstall command integrated into the testkube plugin.
+Uninstall Testkube using the uninstall command integrated into the Testkube plugin.

 ```sh
 kubectl testkube uninstall [--remove-crds]
 ```

-Optionally you can use the `--remove-crds` flag which will clean all installed Custom Resource Definitions installed by Testkube.
+Optionally, you can use the `--remove-crds` flag which will clean all installed Custom Resource Definitions installed by Testkube.